Tool Time and The Real Skinny with Absolute Must Haves

 For other clamping needs there are a variety to choose from, and I like several different types for different purposes:

-I like the over sized monster clamps (actually called bar clamps) for joining adjacent boards (like for a headboard) since they help 'hold' everything together as you work.
+I like the over sized monster clamps for joining adjacent boards (like for a headboard) since they help ‘hold’ everything together as you work.

-I like a good C-Clamp for securing wood to a work table or sawhorse.
+I like a good C-Clamp for securing wood to a work table or sawhorse or your saw to a work table, and I like a mini set too.

-There you have it, 4 different clamping specimens (angle, self tightening, bar, and C clamps) and 4 different purposes.
-I don't have a lot of clamps, just one or 2 of each kind mentioned above and it seems to get the job done!
+There you have it, 6 different clamping specimens and so many different purposes.
+I don’t have a lot of clamps overall, just one or 2 of each specific kind mentioned above and it seems to get the job done!
+Having the right clamp for the work you are doing goes such a long way.

-If you plan on building pieces that use trim, you should definitely get a Pneumatic Nailer (Nail Gun)or Finish Nail Gun.
+If you plan on building pieces that use trim, you should definitely get a Pneumatic Nailer (Nail Gun) or Finish Nail Gun.
 This also means you will need a compressor to make it work.
-The link above is a reasonably priced combo kit and the one I just purchased for myself!
+This combo kit shown here is a reasonably priced package deal and the one I just purchased for myself!

 It is possible to use a finish set and hammer, but let's be honest here...if you don't use a hammer very often you will do a terrible job of hammering in nails with such a teeny tiny little head.
 Given their small size you will have an even more difficult time removing them with your hammer after you screw up, and hammer them in sideways.

-If you plan on building something with curves, you will need a Jig Saw.
+If you plan on building something with curves, a Jig Saw is a great place to start.
 There are a variety of brands and pricepoints for this item so choose the best you can get in the mid section of the price range.
 Honestly not sure you will get enough use out of an expensive one to warrant the price, but you can use a jig saw to correct problem areas and to make straight cuts wider than a miter saw will cut.
+I have a few of these and I have to say my B&D corded jig saw seems to outdo every single other more expensive brand and model, so who knows.
+I have found it to be more about the blade and the power than it is about the saw itself so the fact that mine can adjust and cut at an angle is really nice for many additional applications aside from curved cutting.

 This is a handy tool to have around for making cut alterations when your blue or orange screw up the cuts you need for your piece.
-They will screw them up...there is no doubt about it.
-Even if they are off by 1/8" it will still be off and if it is 1/8" too large you can fix this with a jig saw (or your sander).
-You can also fix this with any other number of saws, but you notice I don't have them on this list.
-That is because unless you are doing curves and need a jig saw or your local Blue or Orange refuse to cut your wood or MDF (which would be strange) then you don't absolutely NEED one of your own.
+They will screw them up…there is no doubt about it.
+Even if they are off by 1/8″ it will still be off and if it is 1/8″ too large you can fix this with a jig saw (or your sander).
+You can also fix this with any other number of saws, but you notice I don’t have them on this list.
+That is because unless you are doing curves and need a jig saw or your local Blue or Orange refuse to cut your wood or MDF (which would be strange) then you don’t absolutely NEED one of your own, it’s simply a major help if you have one.

 Is it easier to have your own saw...YES...because then any errors you make, are your own and you have the power to fix them right there on the spot.
 Is it necessary?
 Well no...